nroduit/nroduit.github.io/content/getting-started/translating.en.md

 To obtain daily built packages, see this [page](https://github.com/nroduit/weasis-i18n).

 {{% notice note %}}
-That means the weasis-i18n.war file can be deployed at any time, it does not need to follow the Weasis life cycle.
-The plug-in translation will be updated by Weasis only if the timestamp number has changed.
+That means the translation packages can be deployed at any time, it does not need to follow the Weasis life cycle.
+With remote packages, the plug-in translation will be updated by Weasis only if the timestamp number has changed.
 This timestamp is set during the build phase described below.
 {{% /notice %}}

 {{% notice info %}}